Award Categories

 Judges will be looking for the most effective PR and communications strategy that contributed to the success of the campaign, audience profile, objectives, and outcomes.

-This category recognises the most effective ongoing campaign or one-off project in the banking, finance, and insurance sector.
+This category recognises the most effective ongoing campaign or one-off project in the banking, finance, and insurance sectors.

 Judges will be looking at the role and contribution of PR and communications in the campaign strategy that contributed to the brand’s business objectives.
 Entrants should demonstrate the creative and innovative elements, the successful execution, how they generated buzz and public awareness, and how the business goals were achieved with measurable results.

-Judges will be looking at the role PR played in the strategic development and implementation of a customer acquisition campaign, which successfully grew and gained new customers, widened the customer base, helped to retain business, and enhanced the customer proposition.
+Judges will be looking at the role that PR played in the strategic development and implementation of a customer acquisition and retention campaign, which successfully grew and gained new customers, widened the customer base, helped to retain business, and enhanced the customer proposition.

 Judges will be looking at the role and contribution of PR and communications in the campaign strategy that contributed to the brand’s business objectives.
 Entrants should be able to outline the creative and innovative elements, the successful execution, and evidence on how the campaign generated sustainable benefits to the community.